Wilfred/wilfred.github.com/_posts/2015-03-19-adding-a-new-language-to-emacs.markdown

 ---
 layout: post
-title: "Adding New Languages to Emacs"
+title: "Adding A New Language to Emacs"
 tags:
  - emacs
 ---